Death of Joan Robinson Hill: Aftermath

 In 1979, Ash and Rhea Robinson relocated from Houston to Pensacola, Florida, to distance themselves from the ongoing interest in the death of their daughter.
 By 1981, Robert Hill had reconciled with his grandparents and was also living in Pensacola.
 Ash Robinson died in Florida in February 1985, aged 87.
 His wife Rhea died, aged 86, just over two years later in June 1987.
 Following the death of her husband, Connie Hill petitioned the court for custody of her 12-year-old stepson, Robert.
 She was joined in filing the petition by John Hill's mother and sister.
 Connie and Robert Hill lived in the Kirby Drive home for several years.
 Robert Hill decided to sell the house in 1981.
 At the time, he was living in Florida, while Connie was preparing to remarry.
-Ann Kurth and her three sons went into seclusion outside of Austin, Texas, where she died of an aneurism in January 1990, aged 59.
+Ann Kurth and her three sons went into seclusion outside of Austin, Texas, where she died in January 1990, aged 59.

 In November 1980, CBS-TV reported that medical evidence had been reexamined, and that Hill's defense lawyer, Richard Haynes was of the opinion that Joan Robinson Hill may have died as a result of toxic shock syndrome, a condition associated with the use of tampons.
 But while Houston Medical Examiner Joseph Jachimscyk agreed that some of Robinson Hill's symptoms were indicative of toxic shock syndrome, he said that others were not, so would not change his original conclusion.